hmongdev/yang2674/README.md

 ## Description

-I a full-stack bootcamp graduate and am excited to pursue my first software job.
+I'm a full-stack bootcamp graduate and am excited to pursue my first software job.
 I love building beautiful, intuitive frontend designs, and growing my skills/experiences as a full-stack developer.
 In my free time, I'm teaching myself how to code, working out at the gym, and growing my YouTube channel.

 ## Screenshots